phayne/jekyll-site/_pages/1_about.md

 ever-present.

-I am an assistant professor of astrophysical and planetary sciences at the University of Colorado.
-My <a href="research/">research</a> focuses on the thermal behavior of terrestrial planets and moons, including activity driven by volatiles.
+I am an assistant professor of astrophysical and planetary sciences at the University of Colorado Boulder.
+My <a href="research/">research</a> focuses on the thermal behavior of terrestrial planets and moons, especially icy worlds.
 Data from spacecraft and Earth-based observatories enable my group to investigate planetary atmospheres and surfaces.
-We develop physics-based models and quantitative analysis to interpret remote sensing data.
+We develop physics-based models and perform quantitative analysis to interpret remote sensing data.

 Here, you will find brief summaries of some of my group's ongoing <a href="research/">research</a>,